Nigus-Abate/laravel-permify/README.md

 ## Contributing

-Thank you for considering contributing to UI!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to UI!.

 ## Code of Conduct